How to Develop Your Moneymaking Dapp Using Solidity Smart Contract: Step-by-Step Guide

 Step 2: Install development tools

-Install Truffle or Hardhat, Ganache, and a code editor like Visual Studio Code with the Solidity extension.
+Install Truffle or Hardhat, Ganache and a code editor like Visual Studio Code with the Solidity extension. or Hardhat, Ganache, and a code editor like Visual Studio Code with the Solidity extension.

 npm install -g truffle